Guardians vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Guerrero has picked up at least one hit in five games in a row.
-In his last five games he is hitting .368 with a double, two walks and an RBI.
+- Guerrero has hit safely in six games in a row.
+During his last 10 games he is hitting .333 with a double, a home run, five walks and four RBI.

 Guerrero Recent Games